gayathri-ch06/Dynamic-TCP-Packet-Dropper/README.md

 2. It invloves logic to extract relevant packet headers, specifically Ethernet, IP, and TCP headers to inspect network traffic.
 The program identifies packets intended for port 4040 and drops them accordingly.

 # How it works
-**Initialization**: The eBPF program is attached to a network interface.
+1.**Initialization**: The eBPF program is attached to a network interface.
-**Packet Interception:** Incoming network packets are intercepted and analyzed by the eBPF program.
+2.**Packet Interception:** Incoming network packets are intercepted and analyzed by the eBPF program.
-**Header Inspection:** Ethernet, IP, and TCP headers are extracted to determine the destination port.
+3.**Header Inspection:** Ethernet, IP, and TCP headers are extracted to determine the destination port.
-**Packet Dropping:** If a packet is targeting port 4040, it is dropped.
+4.**Packet Dropping:** If a packet is targeting port 4040, it is dropped.
 Otherwise, it is allowed to pass through the network.